Emirate of Fujairah: Travel

 Travel in and around the Emirate of Fujairah and the surrounding towns of Khor Fakkan, Kalba and Masafi has been made easy by the development of modern highways since independence in 1971.
 Highways are funded by the federal government directly, and contracts are tendered centrally.
 This is meant to safeguard the quality and delivery of the contracts and prevent corruption from damaging the construction.

-The Emirate of Fujairah has a very limited public transport, with a single bus service operating within the emirate and a service operating to Dubai.
+The Emirate of Fujairah has a very limited public transport, with a single bus service operating within the emirate and two bus services, with one operating to Sharjah via Al Dhaid (116 and 611 route) from the SRTA and another service operating to Dubai.
 Aside from private transport, there are several taxis operated by the government-owned Emirate of Fujairah Transport Corporation (FTC).

 The new Sheikh Khalifa Highway linking Dubai and Fujairah was officially inaugurated on Saturday, 4 December 2011, following delays to the originally scheduled opening date of July 2011.
 It is a road that shortens the distance by 20 to 30 km.
 The Fujairah International Airport is near the city, with a large falcon statue at the airport roundabout.
 However, currently, it only offers commercial service to Abu Dhabi, a domestic destination within the UAE.